anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ### Multiple Identifiers in Single Extension

-Extension specifications have customarily defined only one extension identifier.
-However, there is no explicit limit on the number of extension identifiers that may be defined in a single extension specification.
-The main reason for defining multiple identifiers is to reserve multiple namespaces in URLs or responses: see e.g.
-[@?I-D.ietf-regext-rdap-rir-search].
+Extension specifications MAY define more than one extension identifier.
+The servers MUST list all extension identifiers used to generate a response in the "rdapConformance" array.
+The server MUST list all supported extension identifiers in the "rdapConformance" array of response to a "/help" request.
+A> issue #48

 ## Syntax {#syntax}